mozilla/ecosystem-platform/docs/platform/sub-plat/coupons.md

 - **Type** - Choose the type of coupon you are creating ( % off or, fixed amount).
 - **Percent off** - If you have chosen a percentage dicount fill in the % box.
 - **Currency & Discount amount** - If you have chosen a fixed amount discount choose your currency and the discount amount.
-- **Apply to a specific procude** - Do not use this field, leave in the default off position
+- **Apply to a specific products** - Do not use this field, leave in the default off position
 - **Duration** - Select the duration of the coupon.
 This ties directly to the invoice.
 Forever means the coupon will be used for the first subscription and all renewals.
 Once means the coupon will only be valid for the initial subscritpion.
 Multiple months means that the coupon will be valid multiple times for a monthly subscription but only once for a yearly subscription unless the number of months is greater than 12.
 - **Redemprion limits** - Do not use this field.
 Leave both options unchecked.
 - **Codes** - This allows us to set short codes that the user will enter into the Discount field during checkout.
 Turn this toggle on

 ![Coupon Creation](../../assets/coupons/create.png)